Course learning objectives

 - Learn to explore, visualize, and analyze data in a reproducible and shareable manner

-- Gain experience in data wrangling and munging, exploratory data analysis, predictive modeling, and data visualization
+- Gain experience in data wrangling and munging, exploratory data analysis, data visualization, statistical inference, and predictive modeling

 - Work on problems and case studies inspired by and based on real-world questions and data